Heather Trott: Storylines

 At Heather's hen night, Andrew reveals he has a temper when he almost hits Shirley, but Heather stays with him.
 The following day, Heather attempts to reconcile with Shirley as she feels that the wedding will not be the same without her.
 However, Shirley rejects her.
-Ben believes Heather has overheard a conversation between him and Ian about why Phil is in prison and he confronts her.
-Andrew gives Heather two train tickets and tells her to meet him at The Queen Vic by 6:00pm if she wants to elope with him.
+Ben believes Heather has overheard a conversation between him and Ian Beale (Adam Woodyatt) in which he confessed to wrongfully putting Phil in prison for murdering Stella Crawford (Sophie Thompson), and confronts her.
+Andrew gives Heather two train tickets and tells her to meet him at The Queen Vic by 6 pm if she wants to elope with him.
 Heather tries to reconcile with Shirley again, but is rejected.
 Heather decides to elope with Andrew and returns home to find the train tickets.
-Ben is arrested for perverting the course of justice and he goes to Heather's flat.
+Ben is arrested for perverting the course of justice and he goes to Heather's flat, believing she had reported him to the police due to her overhearing his and Ian's conversation earlier.
 He argues with Heather and starts looking for the money Dot gave to her so he can leave Walford.
 As Heather tries to stop him, Ben picks up a photo frame and hits her on the head with it, killing her.
-Andrew is a suspect, but is cleared.
+Phil enters the flat moments later and, upon finding Heather's body, covers up her death and swears Ben and Jay, who had witnessed the murder, to secrecy.
+A devastated Shirley later discovers Heather dead in her flat and becomes determined to find the killer.
+Andrew is arrested for Heather's murder, but is later cleared.
 Ben hides the murder weapon under his bed, and several months later, Jay finds it.
 Shirley eventually learns the truth when accusing Phil of killing Heather.
 Ben attempts to defend him, but instead he accidentally reveals vital information that only the murderer would know.
 Unbeknown to Phil and Shirley, Ben then goes to the police station and eventually confesses to Heather's murder.
 Ben's murder charge is dropped; he pleads guilty to manslaughter, and is sentenced to four years imprisonment.

 In 2016, Dot retires from her job in the launderette and finds a mixtape made many years earlier by Heather and Shirley, featuring their voices and several Christmas songs.